There Was Once an Asylum

 WOOGAROO LUNATIC ASYLUM.

 The following is the special report sent to the Colonial Secretary by Mr Hutchinson: Sir,- Although scarcely justified in so doing, officially, I trust I may not be deemed intrusive if, in my private capacity, I venture to submit for your consideration, the following cursory observations, with intention to attract your special notice to what, from a non-professional point of view, appear to be the most salient deficiencies and defects in the condition and management of the Lunatic Asylum, at Woogaroo.
 As designed for the mere purpose of safe custody, the Asylum, in point of equipment, is not on the customary effective footing of a common goal.
 As an institution for the treatment of the insane, with a view to the restoration of mental health, as far as my unprofessional understanding enables me to judge, I should say it is simply a delusion.
 When it is said that the buildings are admirably kept with respect to cleanliness and that the ordinary patients are fairly clad and well-fed, the measure of deserved praise may be considered exhausted.
-Unfortunately, tile deficiencies of the establishment which call for condemnation, are far more numerous.
+Unfortunately, tile deficiencies at the establishment that warrant condemnation are far more numerous.
 Briefly, they may be epitomised as including either the insufficiency or utter absence of everything popularly supposed to be desirable or essential for the successful treatment of lunacy.
-The principal defect which forces itself most conspicuously on early attention is the manifest insufficiency of accommodation for a proper classification of the patients.
-In the male department, the number of leeoping rooms admits of a partial though inadequate subdivision by night; but by day the means are restricted to a separation of the most violent and noisy from the quieter, and the quieter from the infirm.
-In practice, this is effected by drafting them, on release from the sleeping wards, into their respective yards, wherein, and in the mese room attached to each, they are confined until evening, with the exception of a few who form what is called "tie outside working party."
+The principal defect that most conspicuously demands early attention is the manifest insufficiency of accommodation for proper classification of the patients.
+In the male department, the number of leaping rooms admits of a partial though inadequate subdivision by night; but by day, the means are restricted to a separation of the most violent and noisy from the quieter, and the more peaceful from the infirm.
+In practice, this is effected by drafting them, on release from the sleeping wards, into their respective yards, wherein, and in the mese room attached to each, they are confined until evening, except a few who form what is called "tie outside working party."
 These yards are three in number, of the absurdly small dimensions noted (No. 1-81ft. x 61ft., No. 2-81ft. a 86ft., No. 8 141ft. a 81ft.), and divided from each other, as well as walled in by a close plank wall, 12 feet high, completely shutting out all view of the surrounding grounds.
 Being undrained, they are, moreover, muddy beyond measure in rainy weather, and in all weathers unsheltered, save by a not-too-large shed in one and the shade of a tree in another.

 From early morning until withdrawn for the night the wretched inmates can be seen pacing to and from in various degrees of restless excitement, or lounging listlessly brooding over their misfortunes, whereof, to 10 out of 20; the least endurable would seem to be the galling sense of a gaol-like imprisonment, which, as they cannot understand as a necessity, they resent as an injustice.
 Without occupation, without amusement of any kind, for the confines in No. 3 yard, there is literally nothing to break the monotony or divert the tedium of the dreary day, except the momentary gratification of consuming their meals.
 The confines in No. 2 are substantially very little better off.
 Their enclosure is smaller, and absolutely without shelter from the broiling sun or falling rain as either may happen to prevail; but for them a couple of bagatelle and draught boards, with a pack or two of cards, nod, weather permitting, a game of cricket, would serve, at least for some, to while away for an hour br so the weariness of life.
 The bagatelle and draughts fail to inspire either a lively or general interest; cricket is held in greater esteem, less perhaps for the pleasure of the game than the chance it affords for a passing glimpse of the outer world.
 No. 1, still smaller than No. 2 yard, is devoted to paralytics, and semi-hospital patients in various conditions of chronic debility; and this brings me to the second grievous defect in present arrangements, the absence of a proper infirmary for the due treatment of sufferers from bodily ailments requiring special medical care and supervision.